This newsletter looks at IFRS and regulatory matters affecting accounting by banks

 The Bank Statement is KPMG’s quarterly banking newsletter.

 It provides updates on IFRS developments that directly impact banks, and considers the potential accounting implications of regulatory requirements.

-There’s more news in our regular sections on IFRS 9 and the IASB’s activities, including the IASB’s decision to finalise the exposure draft (ED) Prepayment Features with Negative Compensation.
+There’s more news in our regular sections on IFRS 9 and the IASB’s activities, including a proposed narrow-scope amendment for symmetric ‘make-whole’ prepayment options included in financial assets.

 © 2019 KPMG IFRG Limited is a UK company, limited by guarantee.
 All rights reserved.
 KPMG IFRG Limited, registered in England No 5253019.
 Registered office: 15 Canada Square, London, E14 5GL, UK.

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.